asyncanup/apper/README.md

 - `port`: Port number on which to expose the application.
 - `host`: Host name to be used for the application (`127.0.0.1`, `localhost`, `0.0.0.0`, etc).
 - `toOpenBrowser`: Whether to open the system default browser with the created application.
-- `staticContentName`: AheName of the static content directory inside the application directory.
+- `staticDir`: Name of the static content directory.
 - `moduleNames.*`: As discussed below in Structure of Modules.
-- `mountPath`: Base URL to mount this application on, if so needed.
+- `mountPath`: Base URL to mount this application on.
 Used internally for mounting subapps.

 Server automatically starts a single socket.io WebSocket server that works across all subapps but maintains separate namespaces for all communication with different subapps.